VinitGurjar/MyProfile/README.md

 # Next-Supabase-User-client

-> With the help of this article [Build a User Management App with NextJS](https://supabase.com/docs/guides/getting-started/tutorials/with-nextjs) I've built this app.
--  This tutorial demonstrates how to build a basic user management app.
-The app authenticates and identifies the user, stores their profile information in the database, and allows the user to log in, update their profile details, and upload a profile photo.
+### This app authenticates and identifies the user, stores their profile information in the superbase database, and allows the user to log in, update their profile details, and upload a profile photo.
 The app uses:

    1. Supabase Database: a Postgres database for storing your user data and Row Level Security so data is protected and users can only access their information.
    1. Supabase Auth: users log in through magic links sent to their email (without having to set up passwords).